 The bill amends K.S.A.
 75-7c20 to clarify the regulations surrounding the carrying of concealed handguns in state and municipal buildings.
-It stipulates that concealed carry is not prohibited in public areas of these buildings unless adequate security measures are in place and the area is properly posted.
+It stipulates that concealed carry is not prohibited in public areas of these buildings unless adequate security measures are in place and proper signage is posted.
 Additionally, it allows for the carrying of concealed handguns throughout an entire building if similar security measures are met.
-The bill also outlines conditions under which employees may be prohibited from carrying concealed handguns at their workplace, emphasizing the need for adequate security and proper signage.
+The bill also outlines conditions under which employees may be prohibited from carrying concealed handguns at their workplace, emphasizing the need for security plans and proper authorization for individuals entering through restricted access entrances.

 Statutes affected: As introduced: 75-7c20